410-dev/DDEasy/README.md

 ```

 ## Usage
+After cloning the git, use `cd DDEasy` to enter the cloned git directory.
+Then you can execute ddeasy.sh file to start action.
+To configure the program, you may use any text editor to edit config.env which is copied from config.env.default when first launch.
+To safely edit config file before first execution, you just need to copy the config.env.default to config.env to the same directory, then edit that file.

+Possible execution commands:
 ```bash
 ./ddeasy.sh # Interactive mode
 ./ddeasy.sh <source> <destination> <file name> --backup --nointeraction # Backup mode, no interaction